WHAT IT IS AND WHY YOU SHOULD CARE

 1. Boost your self-awareness

 Do you know how you typically react to the stress of a pending deadline?
-When frustrated by a fellow employee who isn’t listening to your ideas, don’t simply assume that you know how you come across to other people.
-Make an effort to objectively gauge your reactions and ask trusted colleagues for their candid take on your behaviour.
-As a manager, it’s especially important to be aware of how your level of emotion, management style and behaviours affect your team to avoid being perceived as a bad boss.
+When frustrated by a fellow employee who isn’t listening to your ideas, Don’t simply assume that you know how you come across to other people.
+Make an effort to objectively gauge your reactions and ask trusted colleagues for their candid take on your behavior.
+As a manager, it’s especially important to be aware of how your level of emotion, management style and behaviors affect your team to avoid being perceived as a bad boss.

 2. Think before reacting